AG7GN/nexus-utilities/README.md

 The script checks for the presence of a file called `DO_NOT_DELETE_THIS_FILE` in the user's home directory.
 If the file is present, the script runs [check-piano.sh](#check-piano-script) and then exits.

 If `DO_NOT_DELETE_THIS_FILE` is not present in the user's home directory, the script will reset various configuration files for ham radio applications to default values and reset the VNC Server and SSH keys.
+It will then create the `DO_NOT_DELETE_THIS_FILE` file in the user's home directory.

 ## name radios script

-`name-radios.sh` allows the user to change the title bar of Fldigi suite and Direwolf applications so they say something other than "Left Radio" or "Right Radio".
-The associated menu item file is `nameradios.desktop`.
+`name-radios.sh` allows you to change the title bar of Fldigi suite and Direwolf applications so they say something other than "Left Radio" or "Right Radio".
+The associated menu entry file is `/usr/local/share/applications/nameradios.desktop`.

 ## patmail script